dyoung11/PAU4Chem/README.md

 ## Requirements

 This code was written using Python 3.x, Anaconda 3, and operating system Ubuntu 18.04.
+Testing was completed in Windows 10 OS with Visual Studio Code Insiders Edition.
 The following Python libraries are required for running the code:

 1. [bs4](https://anaconda.org/conda-forge/bs4)
 2. [requests](https://anaconda.org/anaconda/requests)